 Gallery: 2021 MV Agusta Brutale 1000 RR

-A redesigned exhaust also brings down emissions without sacrificing the iconic peashooter style synonymous with MV.
+A redesigned exhaust also reduces emissions without sacrificing the iconic peashooter style synonymous with MV.
 Not all of the engine updates are Euro 5-influenced, however.
 A new cam profile shifts the torque curve lower in the rev range, making the Brutale that much more accessible.
 Though, the new Continental IMU makes larger gains in that category with lean-sensitive functions like cornering ABS and traction control.

 Last but not least, the Brutale 1000 RR earns a new 5.5-inch TFT dash in 2021.
 The unit still features GPS navigation but now boasts a Mobisat tracker as well.
 MV Agusta hasn’t announced when the new Brutale will roll onto showroom floors, but the 2021 model will retail for €32,000 ($39,040 USD).
 While the MSRP may still seem brutal to most, MV Agusta has gone a long way toward making the rest of the Brutale surprisingly pleasant.